Virtual-Coffee/VC-Community-Docs/docs/monthly-challenges/preptember/archive/maintainer-checklist.md

 ---
 id: maintainer-checklist
-title: "Maintainer Checklist"
+title: 'Maintainer Checklist'
-sidebar_label: "Maintainer Checklist"
+sidebar_label: 'Maintainer Checklist'
 keywords:
   - 'coffee table groups'
   - 'virtual coffee coffee table groups'
   - 'volunteer roles and responsibilities'
   - 'virtual coffee community'
   - 'community guides'
   - 'community documentation'
   - 'tech community'
   - 'online tech community'
   - 'community management'
   - 'community building'
   - 'monthly challenges'
   - 'virtual coffee monthly challenges'
   - 'lightning talk'
   - 'virtual coffee writers'
   - 'community writers'
   - 'volunteer roles in online community'
   - 'responsibilities of online community volunteers'
   - 'building a strong community'
   - 'guidelines for online community'
   - 'writing community documentation'
   - 'online community building strategies'
   - 'effective community management techniques'
   - 'monthly challenges for online communities'
   - 'planning online community events'
 tags:
   - 'monthly challenge'
 ---

 This document is a short and simple guide to help you determine if a GitHub repository is a good fit for contributing to open source.
 We highlight key areas and considerations to help you evaluate whether or not you want to contribute to an open source project.